SLA - What's new

-We hope you can join us for an interactive, hands-on experience in Sydney's heritage and cultural precinct of The Rocks.
+We hope you can join us for an interactive, hands-on experience in Sydney's historic areas of The Rocks and Darling Harbour.

 Learning to use historical enquiry and communication, students look at how family life has changed over time and how we can show that the present is different or similar to the past.

 By Excavating artefacts from our simulated archaeological dig, hearing stories of families who lived in The Rocks during the 1800s and examining artefacts together with our interactive map, students will gain a sound understanding of how the past can be communicated.

 This program helps students connect to and form a greater understanding of the past through hands-on learning facilitated by our experienced Education Guide team.

 “Very informative and interactive.
 Great hands on experience for the students and very well aimed at their level.”

 “This is the most amazing hands on activity for kindergarten to learn history.
 They are using technical language with each other.
 All students were engaged.”

 "It covers so many different learning areas - obviously history but also Maths with the mapping and positional language.”